 A middle class boy, born to parents from the upper working classes who had worked their way up into the lower professional grades, I was privileged to have parents who both cared for me and drove me – especially my father.
 My parents – like most! – had many faults and left me with more than a few issues – see: The Counsellor gets counselled!
 Yet overall they gave me a good start in life, pushing me through the 11-Plus and the grammar school system to do what had been almost impossible for upper working class teenagers of their generation: to go to university.

-It was during my Foundation Year at Bradford University that I first fell in love with the behavioural sciences – Psychology especially.
+Already a seeker of knowledge, it was perhaps no surprise that, during my Foundation Year at Bradford University, I fell in love with the behavioural sciences – Psychology especially.
 To me, it was totally fascinating to explore why people thought and behaved as they did – to discover what biological and mental processes drove behaviour.
 Even better was studying various therapies to help people cope and deal with thoughts and behaviour that weren’t conducive to health and happiness.
 I was also much taken with investigating philosophical and political ideas as to how we could make our society a ‘better society’.

 However, as was – and all too often still is! – typical of academic teaching, the exploration of matters psychological was in a very abstracted manner.
 It would be another 25 years later, with my exposure to the Gravesian approach and its Spiral Dynamics ‘build’ – plus training in Neuro-Linguistic Programming (NLP) – that l learned how to use Psychology effectively.
 Because I studied NLP, I saw not only how to use the behavioural sciences to really help others resolve debilitating issues but also to reflect on what it all meant for me, what my weaknesses and hang-ups were and to develop strategies over time to free me from limiting beliefs (aka maladaptive schemas).
 From learning to understand myself in a deeper way, I became more able to help others.